Culture of Qatar: Language

 Arabic is the official language of Qatar according to Article 1 of the Constitution.
-Arabic in Qatar not only serves as a symbol of national identity but is also the medium of official communication, legislation, and education.
+Arabic in Qatar is the medium of official communication, legislation, and education.
 The government has instituted policies to reinforce the use of Arabic, including the Arabic Language Protection Law enacted in 2019, which mandates the use of Arabic in governmental and public functions and penalizes non-compliance.
 Arabic speakers constitute a minority of the 2.8 million population, at around 11%.

-Qatari Arabic, a dialect of Gulf Arabic, is the primary dialect spoken.
-As the prestige dialect within the nation, Qatari Arabic not only functions in everyday communication but also plays a significant role in maintaining cultural identity and social cohesion among the Qatari people.
-The vocabulary of Qatari Arabic incorporates a plethora of loanwords from Aramaic, Persian, Turkish, and more recently, English.
-Phonetically, it conserves many classical Arabic features such as emphatic consonants and interdental sounds, which distinguish it from other Arabic dialects that have simplified these elements.
-Syntactically, Qatari Arabic exhibits structures that align with other Gulf dialects but with unique adaptations, such as specific verb forms and negation patterns.
-Due to the status of English as the prestige lingua franca in Qatar, bilingual locals have incorporated elements of English into Qatari Arabic when communicating on an informal level.
-This mixture of English terms and phrases in Qatari Arabic speech is colloquially known as Qatarese.
+Qatari Arabic, a dialect of Gulf Arabic, is the primary dialect spoken and the country's prestige dialect.
+The vocabulary of Qatari Arabic incorporates many loanwords from Aramaic, Persian, Turkish, and more recently, English.
+Phonetically, it conserves many classical Arabic features such as emphatic consonants and interdental sounds, in contrast to other Arabic dialects which simplified these elements.
+Due to the status of English as the prestige lingua franca in Qatar, some speakers of Qatari Arabic have incorporated English elements into their everyday speech, colloquially known as Qatarese.
 The practice of interchanging English and Arabic words is known as code-switching and is mostly seen in urban areas and among the younger generation.

 English is the de facto second language of Qatar, and is very commonly used in business.
-Because of Qatar's varied ethnic landscape, English has been recognized as the most convenient medium for people of different backgrounds to communicate with each other.
-Qatar's linguistic diversity is significantly shaped by its large expatriate population from South Asia and Southeast Asia.
-The most common Asian languages among migrants are Hindi, Urdu, Tagalog, Bengali, Tamil, Telugu and Malayalam.
+Because of Qatar's multiethnic population, English has been recognized as the most convenient medium for people of different backgrounds to communicate with each other.
+The most common Asian languages among Qatar's migrants are Hindi, Urdu, Tagalog, Bengali, Tamil, Telugu and Malayalam.
 Hindi and Malayalam are particularly prevalent, with large communities of speakers from India.